 ‘Remember that $100 you saved last month?’.
 ‘You’ve got this!!’.

 Be kind to yourself.
 Difficult roads often lead to beautiful destinations.

 Doing gym twice a week and going for a run twice a week can get pretty boring week after week.
 So what can be done to mix it up?

-Mix training with weights, interval training, outdoor run – and throw in a random class like boxing, or pilates.
+Mix training with weights, interval training, outdoor run – and throw in a random session of boxing, pilates, or even rockclimbing!
 This works out different muscle groups and is sure to keep life interesting.

 With a budget, it’s easy to get demotivated by the many things you ‘can’t’ do.
 Instead, be more creative with what you can do.
 Trade a cafe meal for a picnic outdoors.
 Regularly give yourself reward amounts to spend on whatever you like.
 Find great classes online to learn what you’ve always wanted to learn.